peteroupc/peteroupc.github.io/random.md

 A _hash function_ is a function that takes an arbitrary input of any size (such as an array of 8-bit bytes or a sequence of characters) and returns an output with a fixed number of bits.
 That output is also known as a _hash code_.

 For pseudorandom number generation purposes:
-- The individual bits of a hash code can serve as pseudorandom numbers, or the hash code can serve as the seed for a PRNG.
+- If the individual bits of a hash code behave like independent uniform random bits, the code can serve as the seed for a PRNG or those bits can serve as pseudorandom numbers.
 - Good hash functions include cryptographic hash functions (for example, SHA2-256, BLAKE2) and other hash functions that tend to produce wildly dispersed hash codes for nearby inputs.
 - Poor hash functions include linear PRNGs such as LCGs and the Xorshift family.